curry-language/curry-info-system/specifications/adding_requests.md

 element by using the request generator operation

 ```
+registerRequest :: ConvertJSON b -- to store infos in JSON format
-registerRequest :: String        -- request name/identifier
+                => String        -- request name/identifier
                 -> String        -- short help description
                 -> Generator a b -- generator of requested information
-                -> JReader b     -- converting results from JSON
-                -> JShower b     -- converting results to JSON
                 -> Printer b     -- returns a user-friendly version of a result
                 -> RegisteredRequest a
 ```

 Thus, one has to provide two strings and four operations in order to implement a new request.
-The request is generic w.r.t. two types.
+The request is generic w.r.t. two types:

-`a` is the type of the object for which this request computes some information, like, `CurryPackage` for a package, `CurryType` for a type defined in a module, or `CurryOperation` for an operation defined in a Curry module.
+* `a` is the type of the object for which this request computes some information, like, `CurryPackage` for a package, `CurryType` for a type defined in a module, or `CurryOperation` for an operation defined in a Curry module.
-`b` is the type of results returned by the request, typically some standard type (e.g., `String`) or some type defined by the implementor of the request.
+* `b` is the type of results returned by the request, typically some standard type (e.g., `String`) or some type defined by the implementor of the request.

+Since CurryInfo stores all information in JSON format, the result of request must be convertible into JSON data, as required by the type constraint `ConvertJSON b` (see module `JSON.Convert` of packate `json` for auxilary conversion operations).

 The first two arguments of `registerRequest` are the name and a short description of the request.
 The name is used as an argument when running the tool to specify the kind of information to be computed.
+Note that the name `_realname_` is used for internal purposes and should not be used as a regular request.
 The description is the explanation of this request which is shown to the user when they use the help option of the tool.